the-turing-way/the-turing-way/book/website/community-handbook/fireside-chat/fireside-chat-roles.md

 * Share a short blurb about their organisation and a logo to be included on the Eventbrite page.
 * Decide on the title - this will allow us to put together an Eventbrite page.
 * Decide on the speakers - they are invited and details are added on the Eventbrite page and other promotional material.
-* If they already know the suggested speaker, we will appreciate it if they can send the invitation and get confirmation using this email draft.
+* If they already know the suggested speaker, we will appreciate it if they can send the invitation and get confirmation using an [email draft](https://docs.google.com/document/d/12VoVexsXXBx25SnAU4mayPw5un-v936g9Ux61DLjGzo/edit).
 * Host 30 mins calls with the speakers before the event to identify what they would like to speak about.
 * Frame questions based on their discussions with the speakers, and invite speakers to help finalise the question (using Slack and the planning document).
 * Considering the flow of the discussion, decide on the order of the questions that will be asked.